NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ## Beats
 "Beats" are VN story units.
 Chapters are composed of one or more scenes.
-Scenes are composed of beats, where each beat provides the UI with display text or a user decision.
+Scenes are composed of beats, where each beat or it's child options (i.e. choice, branch, or response) provides the UI with display text or a user decision.
 Events that affect save data, like unlocking chapters or changing character traits, are assigned/occur at the beat level.
 All beats inherit the same event capabilities.
-However, when "played," they handle their UI display components differently and decide what to return to the UI based on unique logic.
+However, when "played", they handle their UI display components differently and decide what to return to the UI based on unique logic.

 Note: "conditional" choices reference save data (characters and/or inventory) for conditions.
 See the interfaces for single options conditions and cross option conditions below.